Are you a parent or family member?

 What is the Zero Childhood Cancer Program?

-What is personalised medicine?
+What is precision medicine?

-How does it work?
+How does ZERO work?

 When a child joins ZERO, samples from the child and their cancer are sent to Children’s Cancer Institute and ZERO partner organisations, where scientists carry out comprehensive analysis and testing to find out as much as possible about the cancer.
 A rapid report is issued to the doctor looking after each patient, highlighting the critical genetic features of the tumour that may influence diagnosis, prognosis and treatment strategies.
 For high risk patients the results of all this analysis and testing are made available to an expert team of clinicians and scientists who – where possible – make treatment recommendations for that child, based on the genomic findings.
 This information is then provided to the child’s oncologist, who takes responsibility for all treatment decisions and the child’s care.